Syngene targets delivering 500,000 vials of remdesivir in India as COVID-19 surges

 Hunt did not provide details on how many vials the company has already delivered.

-Syngene, majority owned by biopharmaceutical company Biocon Ltd (BION.NS), is one of the seven Indian companies that have licensed remdesivir from U.S.-based Gilead Sciences Inc (GILD.O).
-The seven companies together have a total installed capacity of about 3.9 million units per month.
+Syngene, majority owned by biopharmaceutical company Biocon Ltd, is one of the seven Indian companies that have licensed remdesivir from U.S.-based Gilead Sciences Inc. The seven companies together have a total installed capacity of about 3.9 million units per month.

 “Across all seven manufacturers, (Syngene is) probably one of the smallest by capacity, but you are seeing everybody working round the clock...to boost the supply,” Hunt said.